How To Safely Switch from a Rear-Foot Strike to a Mid-foot or Forefoot Strike

 - cue traumatic flashbacks -

-Gradually building up a tolerance and allowing your body to acclimate is the better strategy.
+Gradually building up a tolerance and allowing your body to acclimate is the safer strategy.

-That same concept of gradual acclimation applies to changing foot strike patterns – it allows your musculature, neuro-muscular control, and mind-body connection to adapt slowly and safely.
+That same concept of gradual acclimation applies to changing from a heel strike to a mid-foot and forefoot strike patterns – it allows your musculature, neuro-muscular control, and mind-body connection to adapt slowly and safely.

 If you want to do it safely, you have to do it gradually.
 I’d wager the book Born to Run has boosted business for a lot of medical professionals.